-Michael Friedman received an A.B. in Economics (magna cum laude) from the University of Southern California and subsequently studied law at the Boalt Hall School of Law on the University of California at Berkeley.
+Michael Friedman received an A.B. in Economics (magna cum laude) from the University of Southern California and subsequently studied law at the University of California at Berkeley.
 He received his Juris Doctor in 1993 and became a member of the California State Bar in 1994.
 Mr. Friedman practiced law as a senior attorney and litigator in the San Francisco Bay area with the Contra Costa County Office of the Public Defender.
-He has lived in Hamburg since 2004 and works as a legal editor at the Max Planck Institute for Comparative and International Private Law; his efforts there include revision of the Encyclopedia of European Private Law.
-In addition to having lectured with the Bucerius MLB program, the Bucerius LLB program and the Bucerius International Exchange Program, he teaches with the GISMA Business School in Hanover and has presented on negotiation for the Deutsch-Amerikanische Juristen Vereinigung (German-American Lawyers Association) and the African Good Governance Network (AGGN).
+He has lived in Hamburg since 2004 and works as a legal editor at the Max Planck Institute for Comparative and International Private Law; his efforts there have included revision of the Encyclopedia of European Private Law.
+In addition to having lectured on negotiation at Bucerius Law School, he has taught with the GISMA Business School in Hanover and has presented on negotiation for the Deutsch-Amerikanische Juristen Vereinigung (German-American Lawyers Association) and the African Good Governance Network (AGGN).

 Recipient of the MLB Best Teacher Award in 2012 for the course Negotiation II.

 Rolf Uwe Fülbier is full professor of international accounting at the University of Bayreuth.
-Before, he was full professor at WHU – Otto Beisheim School of Management (2005-2008), assistant professor at the University of Bochum (1999-2004) and Ph.D student at the University of Münster (1994-1998).
-He studied business administration at the University of Cologne, financed by a scholarship from the German National Academic Foundation (Studienstiftung des deutschen Volkes), and worked several years for Deutsche Bank AG in Germany and Indonesia (Jakarta branch).
+Before his appointment in Bayreuth, he was full professor at the WHU – Otto Beisheim School of Management (2005-2008), assistant professor at the University of Bochum (1999-2004) and Ph.D student at the University of Münster (1994-1998).
+He studied business administration at the University of Cologne, financed by a scholarship from the German National Academic Foundation (Studienstiftung des deutschen Volkes), and worked for several years for the Deutsche Bank AG in Germany and Indonesia (Jakarta branch).
 Since 2005 Rolf Uwe Fülbier has been an appointed tax consultant (Steuerberater).

 His field of research covers all aspects of financial accounting and reporting, especially international accounting (IFRS, US-GAAP).
-Rolf Uwe Fülbier is author of a huge variety of books, book sections and articles in national and international refereed journals (European Accounting Review, Abacus, AAAJ, Journal of International Accounting Research, Accounting History, zfbf/sbr, ZfB/JBE, DBW, etc.) and professional journals (WPg, DB, KoR, etc.).
-He is editorial board member of "Accounting in Europe" (Taylor & Francis), the European publication outlet for policy oriented accounting research, of "Business and Research" (Springer), the official journal of the German Academic Association of Business Research (VHB), "Journal of Business Economics" (Springer) and of "Accounting, Economics and Law – A Convivium" (de Gruyter).
-Moreover, he was visiting scholar/professor at TU Sofia, University of Oxford and Victoria University of Wellington, he has been involved in several graduate and executive programs of leading German and European Universities and he is member of the German CPA-examination board.
-Currently, he is also member of the PhD-Faculty ProDok of the German Academic Association for Business Research (VHB) and vice-chairman of the VHB commission ‘Accounting’ of all German-speaking accounting professors.
+Rolf Uwe Fülbier is author of a huge variety of books, book sections and articles in national and international research and practitioner journals.
+He is an editorial board member of “Accounting in Europe” (Taylor & Francis), the European publication outlet for policy oriented accounting research, of “Business and Research” (Springer), the official journal of the German Academic Association of Business Research (VHB), “Journal of Business Economics” (Springer) and of “Accounting, Economics and Law – A Convivium” (de Gruyter).
+Moreover, he was a visiting scholar/professor at TU Sofia, University of Oxford, Victoria University of Wellington and Macquarie University Sydney, he has been involved in several graduate and executive programs of leading Universities and is a member of the German CPA-examination board.
+Currently, he is also chairman of the German speaking accounting research community of the VHB.
 He has been honoured with several best teaching (e.g., WHU, University of Bayreuth), research and other awards.
-His textbook "International Accounting" (Internationale Rechnungslegung), coauthored with Pellens (Bochum), Gassen (Berlin) and Sellhorn (Munich), received 2018 the VHB-Monograph Prize.
+His textbook “International Accounting” (Internationale Rechnungslegung), coauthored with Pellens (Bochum), Gassen (Berlin) and Sellhorn (Munich), received the VHB-Monograph Prize in 2018.